basilkjose/Reducing-Commercial-Aviation-Fatalities/README.md

 ## To Do

-* Removing noises from biological sensors.
+* Removing noises from biological sensors data.
 * Done bit more feature engineering.
 * Try some deep learning algorithms for modelling.